Jon1367/ProjectUnkown/README.md

 # Main Features

-- Visual Data that allows user to understand the MPC data in a fun interactive way.

-- Algorythms that allow us to compute new data and explain it better.
+- algorithms that allow us to compute new data and explain it better.

+- Data Visualization.

-- Dynamic Infographic that displays the asteroid it epoch and its approximate size with a comparison so user can vividly image how it looks.
+- Dynamic Infographics that displays the asteroid it's epoch and its approximate size with a comparison so user can vividly imaging how it looks.

+- Content Management System

+- Ability to Add, Update, Delete and repair.